chetan-Git123/CodeChallengesInJava/README.md

 # CodeChallenges
-This repository encompasses a list of coding challenges and my solutions to them.
+This repository encompasses a list of coding challenges and my solutions to them in Java.